Issues tracker

 • Leeds Parent Carer Forum (2025)

-• A review of Short Breaks and Fun Activities was under taken in 2025; communications will be shared with families early 2026.
+• A review of Short Breaks and Fun Activities was under taken in 2025. working with the Commissioning Team at Leeds City Council to address the issues families are facing (March 2026).

 Health: waiting lists for diagnosis and support